dazyflow/dazyflow/docs/SECURITY-SLA.md

 ## Reporting a vulnerability

 Report suspected vulnerabilities privately — **do not** open a public issue.
-See [SECURITY.md](../SECURITY.md) for the operational contact and the master-key / incident guidance.
+Use GitHub's Private Vulnerability Reporting (the repository's **Security** tab → **Report a vulnerability**); [SECURITY.md § Reporting a vulnerability](../SECURITY.md#reporting-a-vulnerability) has the full instructions, and the rest of that file is the operator's master-key and incident runbook.
 Include affected version/commit, a reproduction, and the impact you observed; we acknowledge within the triage window above.

 ## Supply-chain hardening (related)

-- **SBOM**: a CycloneDX/SPDX SBOM is produced in CI (see the `sbom` task in `.github/workflows/ci.yml`) so downstream consumers can run their own CVE matching against the exact dependency set.
+- **SBOM**: a CycloneDX/SPDX SBOM is produced in CI (the `Generate SBOM` step of the `security` job in `.github/workflows/ci.yml`, retained as the `sbom` build artifact) so downstream consumers can run their own CVE matching against the exact dependency set.
 - Dependencies are standard Go modules pinned in `go.mod` / `go.sum`; every
   bump that `govulncheck` forces triggers a re-review (COMPLIANCE.md §3).